nicholasaleks/SecDev-Test/README.md

 2. Did you document the method for setting up and running your exploit?
 3. Did you follow the instructions for submission?
 4. Does your exploit work

-BASH HISTORY EXPLOIT by Fahad Khan

-To run: